mio31/CompactDeBruijn/README.md

 # CompactDeBruijn

-comparison of the size of De bruijn and Sequence Graps
+comparison of the size of Debruijn Graph and its compact form- Sequence Graph